kuldeepsingh/zk/ideas/mgmt-plane.md

 tags: []
 ---

-ADVA Mgmt plan used the Netconf and restconf for the configuration Flask was implementing the restconf
+ADVA Mgmt plan used the snmp, cli, Netconf and restconf for the configuration Flask was implementing the restconf
 Netconf was implemented using netopeer, sysrepo